"See Updated User Manual"

 PLEASE: Report back to email@example.com if you run into problems.
 This is the best way to make the fixes possible.

-3D Viewing Tool in Version 10 Try this new Windows 10 App for 2019
+3D Viewing Tool in Version 2020 This is not Enerwin, but try this new Windows 10 App.

 Price structure (all 32/64-bit versions):

 (Click the icon for ordering details.
-Note: Versions e9 and 2002 are no longer available.)
+Note: Older versions e9 and 2002 are no longer available.)

 "Precautionary Note!!
-Since March 2018, Registration & Passwords have been changed for all versions.
+Since March 2018, Registration & Passwords were changed for all versions.

 If you have a previously activated license, send old license number with request for new license info."